ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 $$
 \begin{aligned}
-\text{Theoretical peak throughput} &= \text{number of MUL and ADD ops per DSP per cycle} * \text{number of DSPs} * \text{frequency}\\
+\text{Theoretical peak throughput} &= \text{number of MUL and ADD operations per DSP per cycle} * \text{number of DSPs} * \text{frequency}\\
 &= \frac{\text{number of MUL and ADD operations per reduction per cycle}}{\text{number of DSPs per reduction}} * \text{number of DSPs} * \text{frequency}\\
 &= \frac{\text{2:2:8:8 for S:D:C:Z, respectively}}{\text{1:4:4:16 for S:D:C:Z, respectively}} * \text{number of DSPs} * \text{frequency}
 \end{aligned}
 $$

 Every cycle, a pair of data from matrix $A$ and $B$ are reduced by 1 multiplication and 1 addition.
 For a real type, a multiplication/addition is simply a MUL/ADD operation.
 For a complex type, multiplying two complex numbers requires 4 MUL and 2 ADD operations, and adding two complex numbers requires 2 ADD operations.
 That explains the `number of MUL and ADD operations per reduction per cycle` above.
-Note that a MUL/ADD operation has single precision in the case S and C, but double precision in the case of D and Z.
+Note that a MUL/ADD operation has single precision in the case of S and C, but double precision in the case of D and Z.
  The `number of DSPs per reduction` is observed from synthesis results.